Dutch court rules against ban on weapon sales to Israel – DW – 12/13/2024

 After a similar case earlier this year, the Netherlands had already stopped the export of F-35 fighter jet parts to Israel.
 The Dutch government has appealed that ruling.

-In the latest case, the Dutch state had denied that it was in violation of the 1948 Genocide Convention, which was drawn up after World War II.
+In the latest case, the Dutch state had denied that it was in violation of the 1948 Genocide Convention, which was drawn up after the Second World War.

 rc/rm (AP, Reuters, dpa)